Mohimenol-Islam-Munna/Mohimenol-Islam-Munna/README.md

 ## HEY THERE, :wave:

 This is <b>Md Mohimenol Islam Munna</b> from Bangladesh 🇧🇩.
 I am a full stack web developer (MERN).
 I have completed Computer Science & Engineering from [`Pabna University of Science & Technology`](https://www.pust.ac.bd/).
 I have an experience on different branches of computer science & engineering.
 I have been working professionally as a frontend developer (react js, next js) since 2021.
-Also i have skills on typescript, node js, express js, vue js, react native etc.</br>
+Also i have skills on typescript, python, go(golang), node js, express js, nest js, fastapi, sql, mongodb etc.</br>

 ##
 ## :wrench: TECHNOLOGIES